How The Critical Inner Voice Damages Relationships

-Emotional underdeveloped parents (or care givers) are prone to projecting their own insecurities or parts of themselves that they do not like onto their children.
-Children do no have the capacity to understand that this the parents issue and will accept any label that they are given.
+Emotional underdeveloped parents (or caregivers) are prone to projecting their own insecurities or parts of themselves that they do not like onto their children.
+Children do not have the capacity to understand that this the parents' issue, and will accept any label that they are given.
 If you were labelled as naughty, bad, not very bright etc, as your role in the family, you unconsciously seek to recreate this same role in your intimate adult relationships.

 "To a large extent, they behave in ways that provoke angry, punishing reactions.
 For example, husbands and wives withhold the affectionate, loving responses that were originally desirable.
 They provoke anger and rage in each other with forgetfulness, thoughtlessness, and other manifestations of direct or indirect hostility.
 Ultimately, partners are provoked to the point where they actually find themselves speaking out the other's "voices" in an angry reaction to the provocation." - Fear Of Intimacy, Robert Firestone and Joyce Catlett, October 1999

-This causes partner's to withdraw, haul up the defenses and experience a distance from each other that is safe for the critical inner voice.
+This causes partners to withdraw, haul up the defences and experience a distance from each other that is safe for the critical inner voice.

-Whenever we try to let down our defenses, get intimate with a partner and be vulnerable, the critical inner voice can surface, picking at your insecurities.
+Whenever we try to let down our defences, get intimate with a partner and be vulnerable, the critical inner voice can surface, picking at your insecurities.
 It magnifies actions and insecurities out of proportion, causing a state of anxiety that can make it difficult to be ourselves.
-These are the thoughts like I'm not good enough, she could find someone better than me, why did I say that I sounded like an idiot.
-For example, in my own personal experience often before meeting someone for a date I will find my inner critical voice will start attacking my appearance.
-I was passing some shops on the way to a date once and the voice just kept saying things like why did I put on this top I look awful, he's going to be disappointed when he sees me and not want to see me again, my shape isn't attractive etc. On this particular occasion I even considered not turning up and found myself going into shop after shop desperately searching for a top that would make me feel better about myself.
-I ended up buying a top that really wasn't any better than my original top, being an nearly an hour late to the date.
-As a result I felt on edge, anxious and was not able to be myself.
+These are the thoughts like I'm not good enough, she could find someone better than me, why did I say that.
+For example, in my own experience often before meeting someone for a date, I will find my inner critical voice will start attacking my appearance.
+I was passing some shops on the way to a date once and the voice just kept saying things like why did I put on this top I look awful, he's going to be disappointed when he sees me and not want to see me again, my shape isn't attractive etc. On this particular occasion, I even considered not turning up and found myself going into shop after shop, desperately searching for a top that would make me feel better about myself.
+I ended up buying a top that really wasn't any better than my original top, being nearly an hour late to the date.
+As a result, I felt on edge, anxious and was not able to be myself.